 The museum is jammed with eye-catching displays relating to the lives and occupations of both Celts and Romans.
 Its substantial coin collection was animated by Donald’s helpful interpretation; evidently, the profiles appearing on the coin faces were sometimes those of rulers’ wives or sisters and served as ‘fashion plates’ for the popular Roman hairstyles of the day.

 The excavated finds are now housed at The British Museum, though items are regularly offered on loan by the National Museum of Edinburgh to the Trimontium centre, the current one being a fascinating array of ancient footwear.

 We could happily have spent longer than our allotted hour there and regretted not being able to join one of the regular walking tours of the Roman site.
 Judging by the warm welcome we received at the museum, the guided walks are sure to be lively and highly memorable.
 If you plan to visit the Borders, do consider dropping in to support this excellent heritage centre in Melrose.
 Check the website for opening months and events.”

-Further information at http://www.trimontium.org.uk/wb/
+Further information is available at https://www.trimontium.co.uk/